 Lastly, limiting the number of images is also a neat solution.
 Instead of posting ten images in a blog post, a better option is to create five images wherein each is divided into two.
 This kind of image strategy helps reduce HTTP requests.
 These ways to reduce the loading time of your website help improve the website experience and maintenance cost.

-Final Words – Ways to Reduce Loading Time of Your Website
+Final Words – Ways to Reduce the Loading Time of Your Website

 In this piece, we covered a number of feasible ways on how to decrease the loading time of a WordPress website and those developed using other methods.